 If you haven’t had the opportunity to file a tax return before, firstly, you would need to get registered with the HMRC and get your UTR number.
 You can do this by browsing over to the government gateway and filling out your application here.

 You will be fined £100 for missing the deadline and after three months, an additional £10 for every day you continue not to file your tax return for up to 90 days.

 You have nothing to worry about as you still have till 31st January 2022 to rectify your errors.
 Even after filing, you can make corrections to your entry on the web portal.
 Make sure to consult an expert tax accountant to help you eliminate the errors.

 Filing your self-assessment tax return can help you avoid thousands in penalties and help you get a better understanding of your taxable income streams.
-Additionally, it provides you with a clearer picture of your financial liabilities such as capital gains tax, income tax, and more, in the coming period and helps you plan accordingly, impacting your cash flows as little as possible.
+Additionally, it provides you with a clearer picture of your financial liabilities such as when to pay capital gains tax, student loan repayments, income tax, and more, in the coming period and helps you plan accordingly, impacting your cash flows as little as possible.

 If you find it to be a difficult process or just do not have the time to do it yourselves, we suggest that you seek the help of professionally qualified accountants that can take care of your self-assessment returns for you while you place all your focus on bringing forth the best of your business.

 Thao is a Senior Accounting Manager at Clear House Accountants.
 Her experience in the industry has led her to her current position in which she is responsible for a team of accountants, tax planners and bookkeepers.